tinkilol/EarlyExitViT/README.md

 ### Code

 In this repository, you can also find our code.
+In 'confidence_dataframes', we stored the different confidence models and did the data analysis.
+In 'src', you can find our main code.
+In 'demo', we provided a small demo to show, how our model works.

 To run the demo version of our project go to our group project folder on fox: